Rajpratik71/eucalyptus-wiki/ELB-Internals-Training.md

 If Load Balancer support is in fact enabled then you should not see the warning message when sourcing your new credentials.

+### Running euca-install-load-balancer

+When using the installation tool, make sure that you have the `EUCALYPTUS` environment variable set to your Eucalyptus installation's prefix.
+This is necessary if you have a source install that is in a location other than `/`.
+The tool will not function on a source install unless this is set.

 *****
 [[category.Training]]